 Chair yoga enables seniors to get all the benefits of regular yoga while being easier on their joints.
-Doing chair yoga for just a few minutes each day can improve their flexibility, increase circulation, and aid in chronic pain management.
+Doing chair yoga every day for just a few minutes can improve their flexibility, increase circulation, and aid in chronic pain management.

 Some easy poses to try include:

-Seated Overhead Stretch – Slowly stretch your arms toward the ceiling, hold the position for a minute, and bring your arms back down to your sides.
+Seated Overhead Stretch – Raise your arms and stretch them toward the ceiling, hold the position for a minute, and bring your arms back down to your sides.

 Seated Forward Bend – Slowly bend forward as far as you can without discomfort to stretch your neck and back.
 Hold the position for a moment and then return to an upright posture.